Retired-2B-dev-team/ENIGMA/README.md

   - [Polish article about Enigma](https://pl.wikipedia.org/wiki/Enigma)
   - [English article about Enigma](https://en.wikipedia.org/wiki/Enigma_machine)
     > We also appreciate Wikipedia articles about Enigma, that provided detailed, technical info about machine construction.

+## Requirements:
+  - C++ compiler (If You prefer to buld program from source on your own, what's recomended)
+  - Python v3.9.0 or higher (to run GUI app).

 ## Example:
 - ALPHABET: